anacierdem/libdragon-docker/README.md

 npm link
 ```

 in the root of the repository.
 Once you do this, running `libdragon` will use the code here rather than the actual npm installation.
 Then you can test your changes in the libdragon project here or elsewhere on your computer.
-This setup is automatically done if you use the [devcontainer](#experimental-devcontainer-support).

 When you are happy with your changes, you can verify you conform to the coding standards via: